The 2018 survey of process contaminants concludes a multiannual surveillance programme which has been running since 2014.

-Acrylamide and furan may be formed at high temperatures during cooking.
+Acrylamide and furans may be formed at high temperatures during cooking.
 Both substances have the potential to raise the risk of cancer, which will then increase with regular exposure to higher levels, over a lifetime.

 The European Food Safety Authority (EFSA) has concluded that current levels of dietary exposure to acrylamide, furan and its methyl analogues such as 2-methyl furan and 3-methyl furan indicate a potential human health concern.

-- Group 8 (Baby food other than processed cereal-based)
+• Baby food other than processed cereal-based

-- Group 10 (Others e.g. popcorn, cakes, pastries and chocolate).
+• Others e.g. popcorn, cakes, pastries and chocolate

-Furan analysis was carried out on 120 samples taken from Groups 5, 6, 7, 8 and 10.
+Furan and methylfuran analysis was carried out on 134 samples taken from several of these categories.